chriskyfung/chriskyfung.github.io/_posts/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 1. Wait for the new VM instance startup.
 2. Click the instance name to open its Details tab.
 Then, expand the Logs and click **Serial port 1 (console)**.
-![Serial port logs showing in the Details tab of instance-1](/images/posts/qwiklabs/qwiklabs-GSP301-view-serial-port-of-created-vm-instance.png) installs the Apache web server software
+![Serial port logs showing in the Details tab of instance-1](/images/posts/qwiklabs/qwiklabs-GSP301-view-serial-port-of-created-vm-instance.png)
-3. You should able to find the lines about downloading the startup script and installing the apache packages.
+3. The startup script automatically installs the Apache web server software while creating the VM instance.
+You should able to find the log events about downloading the startup script and installing the apache packages.
 ![Serial Log: downloading startup script](/images/posts/qwiklabs/qwiklabs-GSP301-logs-of-serial-port-1.png)<br><br>
 ![Serial Logs: installing Apache with startup script](/images/posts/qwiklabs/qwiklabs-GSP301-apache-installation-in-logs-of-serial-port-1.png)